 The comparative wilderness of Cuyahoga Valley National Park (CVNP) in a sea of urbanity provides a refuge to many mammals.
-Click here for a complete list of CVNP's mammals.
+Click here to search for mammals that call our park home!

 Thirty-nine mammal species have been identified in the park.
 Coyotes, recently returned (naturally) to the valley after a long absence, are the dominant predator in the CVNP ecosystem.
 The park offers coyote good edge habitat with open meadows and fields surrounded by forests, and plenty of food in the form of fruits, nuts, grains, and small mammals.
 Coyotes are present in all 88 counties in Ohio.
 No one is sure how many coyotes are living in CVNP, but recent surveys estimate between 100 to 150.